 The UK National Commission for UNESCO (UKNC) promotes the use of the Creative Cities Network as a tool for regeneration, cultural development and social inclusion.

 The UK currently has four Creative Cities, in Glasgow, Edinburgh, Bradford and Norwich.
-This makes Scotland the only country in the world with two UNESCO Creative Cities.

 Each of these cities has a unique heritage that will continue to grow and develop, helping to shape the future of their creative fields, both in the UK and abroad.